 Rule 7.
 Hardships or extenuating circumstances.

-(a) The Board may, in individual cases involving hardship, grant waivers of the continuing legal educational requirements or extensions of time.
+(a) The Board may, in individual cases involving hardship, grant waivers of the continuing legal educational requirements, including the delinquency fee, or extensions of time.
 Hardship may be shown by illness, medical disability or other extraordinary or extenuating circumstances beyond the control of the attorney, but generally will not include financial hardship or lack of time due to a busy professional or personal schedule.
-Requests for waivers or extensions of time shall be submitted in writing to the Board prior to March 1 of the year following the reporting period for which the request is being made, provided, however, that any such requests pertaining to the Pathways requirement set forth in Rule 4(a)(4) shall be submitted within 12 months of the date of the attorney’s admission.
-The Board shall have discretion to review an untimely request if the attorney shows good and sufficient cause as to why the request was not submitted within the time required by this rule, and if the untimely request is submitted to the Board before a Recommendation for Suspension for Noncompliance has been submitted to the Court.
+Requests for waivers or extensions of time shall be submitted in writing and must be received by the executive director on or before the last business day preceding March 1 of the year following the reporting period for which the request is being made.

 (b) Waivers of the continuing legal educational requirements may be granted by the Board for any period of time not to exceed one year.
 If the hardship or the extenuating circumstances upon which a waiver has been granted continue beyond the period of the waiver, the attorney must reapply for an extension of the waiver.
 The Board may, as a condition of any waiver granted, require the applicant to make up a certain portion or all of the continuing legal educational requirements waived by such methods as may be prescribed by the Board.